Fatal tractor-trailer crash in Wyoming County

 The tractor-trailer driver was not injured in the crash, but two occupants of the car sustained injuries, and one occupant is deceased.

-Check back with News 8 WROC as we will continue to update this story as more informatino becomes available.
+Check back with News 8 WROC as we will continue to update this story as more information becomes available.